 - Serve soup in a mug, drizzle with a touch of olive oil, then top with cream, sesame seeds, and oregano.

 Do you have a tried and true blender soup recipe?
-Share it in the comments section below, unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Share it in the comments section below and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.